UMD: A Globally Connected University

 Earthquakes in Ecuador.
 Flash floods in Pakistan.
 Terrorist attacks in Belgium.
 Natural and man-made disasters like these have far-reaching consequences for communities around the world.
 How do nations and communities prepare for, respond to, and recover from these events?
 And what role can each of us play?

-In March 2017, University of Maryland students will travel to Japan in search of answers to these questions.
-Through meetings and activities with government officials, non-profit workers, students, educators, and small business owners in Tokyo, Sendai, Kesennuma, and elsewhere in the Tohoku region, University of Maryland students will learn how Japan’s experiences of disaster—both natural and man-made—have shaped society and government policy.
+In March 2018 University of Maryland students will travel to Japan in search of answers to these questions.
+Through meetings and activities with government officials, non-profit workers, students, educators, and small business owners in Tokyo, Sendai, Kesennuma, and elsewhere in the Tohoku region, University of Maryland students will learn how Japan’s experiences of disaster—both natural and man-made—have shaped both public policy and communities.
 Students will develop broad knowledge of global disaster risk reduction, management, and recovery; and will also develop deep knowledge of Japan’s March 2011 Great East Japan Earthquake, tsunami, and nuclear disaster.
 Students will find that there are often no easy answers when it comes to disaster, but will finish the program equipped with foundational knowledge and skills to further explore the roles that they might play in disaster risk reduction, management, and recovery within their chosen academic or professional fields.

 Students in this program participate in 2 weeks of pre-departure online and in-person coursework in the U.S.; 1 week of study and travel in Japan during spring break; and 2 additional weeks of U.S.-based online and in-person coursework, culminating in a Maryland-based service project designed by the students in order to share and apply in their own community what they have learned in Japan.